Nate Eaton Player Props: Royals vs. Blue Jays

 - Eaton hit .267 with four doubles, three triples, a home run and 10 walks.

-- Appearing in 44 games last season, he hit just one long ball.
+- Logging a trip to the plate in 44 games last season, he hit just one round-tripper.

-- In 11 of 44 games last year, Eaton picked up an RBI, and he had one game with more than one RBI.
+- In 11 of 44 games last year, Eaton drove in a run, and he had one game with more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.